-This is striking almost rimless, 6.4 inches large screen.
-Despite the very high screen diagonal, the dimensions of the smartphone are no bigger than those of a 5.5 inch iPhone 7 Plus.
-The display-to-housing ratio of about 85% percent reaches the Xiaomi Mi Mix by eliminating the entire upper area with the auricle.
-Xiaomi gives here itself a value of 91.3 percent, which is not quite correct.
-The transition from display to housing edge is at the top, left and right at about 2 mm.
-At the corners of the display is also rounded, which again saves a lot of space and looks damn good.
+The almost borderless, 6.4-inch display is particularly striking.
+Despite the very high display diagonal, the dimensions of the smartphone are no larger than those of a 5.5-inch iPhone 7 Plus.
+The Xiaomi Mi Mix achieves the display-to-housing ratio of around 85% by eliminating the entire upper area including the auricle.
+Xiaomi itself gives a value of 91.3 percent here, but this is not entirely correct.
+The transition from the display to the edge of the housing is about 2 mm at the top, left and right.
+The display is also rounded at the corners, which again saves a lot of space and looks damn good.

-Like the last released Xiaomi flagship models, the Mi Mix is set to one Qualcomm Snapdragon 821 processor.
-The fastest, currently available Qualcomm SoC offers 4 Kyro cores that clock up to 2.35 GHz and deliver the highest levels of performance.
-The storage equipment of our text copy consists of a 4GB large memory and a 128GB internal memory zusammen.
-A memory extension is not provided.
-Optionally, the Xiaomi Mi Mix also comes with 6GB memory and 256GB internal memory.
+Like the recently released Xiaomi flagship models, the Mi Mix also uses a Qualcomm Snapdragon 821 processor.
+The currently fastest Qualcomm SoC available offers 4 Kyro cores that clock with up to 2.35GHz and ensure performance at the highest level.
+The memory of our copy of the text consists of a 4GB working memory and a 128GB internal memory.
+There is no provision for memory expansion.
+The Xiaomi Mi Mix is also optionally available with 6GB of RAM and 256GB of internal storage.

 Shop ROM vs. China-ROM

 Now we come to the biggest criticism of this smartphone.
-At a price of about 700 € you expect a flagship smartphone with a decent main camera.
-However, a cheaper one was installed 16 Megapixel OmniVision OV16880 Image Sensor with a f / 2.0 aperture, which is sometimes also installed in much cheaper LeTV LeEco models.
+At around € 700 you would expect a flagship smartphone with a decent main camera.
+However, a cheaper 16 megapixel OmniVision OV16880 image sensor with an f / 2.0 aperture was installed, which is also occasionally installed in much cheaper LeTV LeEco models.

 The 5 megapixel front camera is located below the display.
 To use the smartphone must be turned upside down.
 The recording quality, both for picture and video is acceptable in good lighting conditions.